-3.8 Write Protect (WP#) / IO2
+3.7 Write Protect (WP#) / IO2

-When WP# is driven Low (VIL), when the Status Register Protect 0 (SRP0\NV) or (SRP0) bit of Status Register 1 (SR1NV[7]) or (SR1V[7]) is set to a 1, it is not possible to write to Status Registers, Configuration Registers or DLR registers.
+When WP# is driven Low (V{IL}), when the Status Register Protect 0 (SRP0_NV) or (SRP0) bit of Status Register 1 (SR1NV[7]) or (SR1V[7]) is set to a 1, it is not possible to write to Status Registers, Configuration Registers or DLR registers.
 In this situation, the command selecting SR1NV, SR1V, CR1NV, CR1V, CR2NV, CR2V, CR3NV, DLRNV and DLRV is ignored, and no error is set.

-This prevents any alteration of the legacy block protection settings.
-As a consequence, all the data bytes in the memory area that are protected by the legacy block protection feature are also hardware protected against data modification if WP# is Low during commands changing Status Registers, Configuration Registers or DLR registers, with SRP0\NV set to 1.
-Similarly, the Security Region lock bits (LB3-LB0) are protected against programming.
+This prevents any alteration of the Legacy Block Protection settings.
+As a consequence, all the data bytes in the memory area that are protected by the Legacy Block Protection feature are also hardware protected against data modification if WP# is Low during commands changing Status Registers, Configuration Registers or DLR registers, with SRP0_NV set to 1.
+Similarly, the Security Region Lock Bits (LB3-LB0) are protected against programming.

-The WP# function is not available when the Quad mode is enabled (CR1V[1] = 1) or QPI mode is enabled (CR2V[3] = 1).
-The WP# function is replaced by IO2 for input and output during Quad mode or QPI mode is enabled (CR2V[3] = 1) for receiving addresses, and data to be programmed (values are latched on rising edge of the SCK signal) as well as shifting out data on the falling edge of SCK, in SDR commands, and on every edge of SCK, in DDR commands).
+The WP# function is not available when the Quad mode is enabled (CR1V[1]=1) or QPI mode is enabled (CR2V[3]=1).
+The WP# function is replaced by IO2 for input and output during Quad mode or QPI mode is enabled (CR2V[3]=1) for receiving addresses, and data to be programmed (values are latched on rising edge of the SCK signal) as well as shifting out data on the falling edge of SCK, in SDR commands, and on every edge of SCK, in DDR commands).

-WP# has an internal pull-up resistance; when unconnected, WP# is at VIH and may be left unconnected in the host system if not used for Quad mode or QPI mode or protection.
+WP# has an internal pull-up resistance; when unconnected, WP# is at V{IH} and may be left unconnected in the host system if not used for Quad mode or QPI mode or protection.

-3.9 IO3 / RESET#
+3.8 IO3 / RESET#

-IO3 is used for input and output during Quad mode (CR1V[1] = 1) or QPI mode is enabled (CR2V[3] = 1) for receiving addresses, and data to be programmed (values are latched on rising edge of the SCK signal) as well as shifting out data (on the falling edge of SCK, in SDR commands, and on every edge of SCK, in DDR commands).
+IO3 is used for input and output during Quad mode (CR1V[1]=1) or QPI mode is enabled (CR2V[3]=1) for receiving addresses, and data to be programmed (values are latched on rising edge of the SCK signal) as well as shifting out data (on the falling edge of SCK, in SDR commands, and on every edge of SCK, in DDR commands).

-The IO3 / RESET# input may also be used to initiate the hardware reset function when the IO3 / RESET# feature is enabled by writing Configuration Register 2 volatile or non-volatile bit 7 (CR2V[7] = 1)or (CR2NV[7] = 1).
-The input is only treated as RESET# when the device is not in Quad modes (114,144,444), CR1V[1] = 0, or when CS# is HIGH.
-When Quad modes are in use, CR1V[1] = 1or QPI mode is enabled (CR2V[3] = 1), and the device is selected with CS# LOW, the IO3 / RESET# is used only as IO3 for information transfer.
-When CS# is HIGH, the IO3 / RESET# is not in use for information transfer and is used as the reset input.
-By conditioning the reset operation on CS# HIGH during Quad modes (114,144,444), the reset function remains available during Quad modes (114, 144, 444).
+The IO3 / RESET# input may also be used to initiate the hardware reset function when the IO3 / RESET# feature is enabled by writing Configuration Register 2 non-volatile bit 7 (CR2NV[7]=1).
+The input is only treated as RESET# when the device is not in Quad modes (114,144,444), CR1V[1] = 0, or when CS# is high.
+When Quad modes are in use, CR1V[1]=1or QPI mode is enabled (CR2V[3]=1), and the device is selected with CS# low, the IO3 / RESET# is used only as IO3 for information transfer.
+When CS# is high, the IO3 / RESET# is not in use for information transfer and is used as the reset input.
+By conditioning the reset operation on CS# high during Quad modes (114,144,444), the reset function remains available during Quad modes (114,144,444).